King Menes “Narmer”

 Pharaonic Egypt (3100-332 BC)

-- This era encompasses the Early Dynastic Period, the Old Kingdom, the Middle Kingdom, and the New Kingdom, culminating in the Late Period.
-It is characterized by the rule of the Pharaohs and the establishment of monumental architecture, including the pyramids and temples.
+- This era includes the Early Dynastic Period, the Old Kingdom, the Middle Kingdom, and the New Kingdom, and it culminates in the Late Period.
+Pharaohs ruled and established monumental architecture, including the pyramids and temples.

 -